AdobeDocs/adobe-dev-console/src/pages/support/index.md

 ## Bugs and Feature Requests

-Log an issue on <https://github.com/AdobeDocs/adobe-dev-console/issues> to report any bugs or request new product features.
+Log an issue on [Developer Console Github issue](https://github.com/AdobeDocs/adobe-dev-console/issues) to report any bugs or request new product features.